New TIR Helps Industry Meet Global Quality Management Expectations

 “The FDA’s plan represents a huge step toward true global harmonization of medical device quality management systems, and AAMI TIR102 will help remove the mystery and facilitate a smooth transition,” said Wil Vargas, director of standards at AAMI.

-AAMI TIR102 contains a “translational matrix” consisting of two sets of tables that compare the differences, similarities, and quality-system considerations between 21 CFR 820 and ANSI/AAMI/ISO 13485:2016 requirements.
+TIR102 contains a “translational matrix” consisting of two sets of tables that compare the differences, similarities, and quality system considerations between 21 CFR 820 and 13485 requirements.
 The TIR is intended to be used by medical device manufacturers that are already familiar with quality management system requirements and terminology.